 The majority of today’s change is sitting behind the scenes.
 The website has been completely rebuilt using best-practices and tools that will make it much easier to add to the site in the future.
 Some of these improvements will be noticeable to you… for instance, you’ll notice that the updated design is now unified across the entire website, so everything should be in-sync!
 You also might notice the extra info on law pages, an adjustment in how states are rated, and a number of other little details that add up.

-One thing that you might not immediately notice is that you now have the ability to create a group (you must be logged in).
+One thing you may not have noticed are the community groups.
 The site already has a public group for every state, which serves as a sub-community within this larger one.
 You can join any groups you are interested in, meet people in the group, and have discussions via the forums.
-If you create a group (on any topic you’d like), you can choose for it to be public to everyone, visible to members, or private (invite-only).
-So whether you want a space to talk about packaging, or want to meet other cookie decorators, or even need a discussion forum specifically for your city, you can now do that with community groups.
+So whether you want a space to talk about packaging, or want to meet other cookie decorators, or need a discussion forum specifically for your state, you can now do that with community groups.